Vorarlberg: Road

+Rail

+The main line is the Vorarlberg railway line, which traverses the state in north–south direction and which extends northwards into Germany.
+South of Bregenz, it connects with the St. Margrethen–Lauterach line, which leads towards Switzerland.
+In Feldkirch, the main line meets the Feldkirch–Buchs railway line to Liechtenstein and Switzerland.
+The Vorarlberg railway line's southern terminus is Bludenz, where it meets the Arlberg Railway to Tyrol and the Bludenz–Schruns railway (Montafonerbahn) line to Schruns in the Montafon Valley.
+Most of these lines are owned and operated by Austrian Federal Railways (ÖBB).
+Since December 2023, WESTbahn also operates between Wien Westbahnhof and Bregenz.
+Regional train services are provided by Vorarlberg S-Bahn, with some lines being also part of Bodensee S-Bahn.

+There are also two heritage railway lines: Bregenz Forest Railway and International Rhine Regulation Railway.

+The following is an alphabetical list of Vorarlberg's active railway stations:

+In addition, there are five defunct railway stations on the Arlberg Railway line: Braz, Dalaas, Hintergasse, Klösterle and Wald am Arlberg.

+Air

+The state doesn't have its own civil airport.
+The nearest ones are Zurich Airport, Munich Airport, Innsbruck Airport, Friedrichshafen Airport and St. Gallen–Altenrhein Airport.
+The Hohenems-Dornbirn Airfield is a public aerodrome near Dornbirn.

 Tourism

 The tourist industry employs a considerable number of Vorarlbergers.
 There are around 12,000 employees working in this industry which represent approximately 11% of the total workforce (107,575 in 2015).
 Arrivals are slightly higher in winter (1.23 million in 2015) than in summer (1.14 million in 2015).
 The real difference lies in overnight-stays indicating that Vorarlberg is a strong winter destination.
 Overnight-stays in winter reach as high as 5.11 million which is quite large when compared to the summer season with 3.7 million overnight stays.

 The largest (and best-known) touristic regions are: